Orion (mythology): Other sources

 Although Orion has a few lines in both Homeric poems and in the Works and Days, most of the stories about him are recorded in incidental allusions and in fairly obscure later writings.
 No great poet standardized the legend.
-The ancient sources for Orion's legend are mostly notes in the margins of ancient poets (scholia) or compilations by later scholars, the equivalent of modern reference works or encyclopedias; even the legend from Hesiod's Astronomy survives only in one such compilation.
-In several cases, including the summary of the Astronomy, although the surviving work bears the name of a famous scholar, such as Apollodorus of Athens, Eratosthenes, or Gaius Julius Hyginus, what survives is either an ancient forgery or an abridgement of the original compilation by a later writer of dubious competence; editors of these texts suggest that they may have borne the names of great scholars because they were abridgments, or even pupil's notes, based on the works of the scholars.
+The ancient sources for Orion's legend are mostly notes in the margins of ancient poets (scholia) or compilations by later scholars, the equivalent of modern reference works or encyclopedias; even the legend from the Hesiodic Astronomia survives only in one such compilation.

 The margin of the Empress Eudocia's copy of the Iliad has a note summarizing a Hellenistic poet who tells a different story of Orion's birth.
 Here the gods Zeus, Hermes, and Poseidon come to visit Hyrieus of Tanagra, who roasts a whole bull for them.
 When they offer him a favor, he asks for the birth of sons.
 The gods take the bull's hide and urinate into it and bury it in the earth, then tell him to dig it up ten months later.
 When he does, he finds Orion; this explains why Orion is earthborn.

-A second full telling (even shorter than the summary of Hesiod) is in a Roman-era collection of myths; the account of Orion is based largely on the mythologist and poet Pherecydes of Athens.
+A second full telling (even shorter than the summary of the Astronomia) is in a Roman-era collection of myths; the account of Orion is based largely on the mythologist and poet Pherecydes of Athens.
 Here Orion is described as earthborn and enormous in stature.
 This version also mentions Poseidon and Euryale as his parents.
 It adds a first marriage to Side before his marriage to Merope.
 All that is known about Side is that Hera threw her into Hades for rivalling her in beauty.
 It also gives a different version of Orion's death than the Iliad: Eos, the Dawn, fell in love with Orion and took him to Delos where Artemis killed him.